Jalal-Hatamleh/AD-Azure/README.md

 - **PowerShell for Verification**: I used PowerShell to verify DNS resolution and ensure that the network connection between DC-1 and Client-1 was functioning as expected.

 ---

-This project demonstrates my ability to deploy and configure Active Directory in Azure, troubleshoot network connectivity, and ensure proper DNS resolution between systems.
-The screenshots show the full setup process and results.